-- Invite partner A to whisper read his or her excerpt to partner B. Repeat with partner B whisper reading to partner A. - Invite partner A to read his or her excerpt to partner B as if trying not to laugh.
-Model this for students before they begin. - Invite partner B to read his or her excerpt to partner A as if very sleepy.
-Model this for students before they begin. - Switch so partner B gets to read as if trying not to laugh and partner A gets to read as if very sleepy. - Guide students through a Think-Pair-Share:
+- Invite partner A to whisper read his or her excerpt to partner B. Repeat with partner B whisper reading to partner A. - Invite partner A to read his or her excerpt to partner B as if trying to be determined, like the poet, to finish something.
+Model this for students before they begin. - Invite partner B to read his or her excerpt to partner A as if unsure, unlike the poet.
+Model this for students before they begin. - Switch so partner B gets to read as if trying to be determined and partner A gets to read as if unsure. - Guide students through an intentional Think-Pair-Share: Ask and provide time for students to think, and allocate time for each to respond before cold calling a student to share what his or her partner suggested with the whole group: